binaryphile/concorde/README.md

 `__` (double-underscore).

 Notice that the values of the lines are themselves already array literals.
-This is how we pass an array of arrays with concorde.
+That's how we can pass an array of arrays with concorde.

 `parse_options` and `grab`
 --------------------------